 Constructing the Blocks

-In our little house group there are several of us following along using Foundation Paper Piecing, a couple doing traditional piecing and even one valiant quilter who is piecing her blocks by hand!
+In our little house group, there are several of us following along using Foundation Paper Piecing, a couple doing traditional piecing, and even one valiant quilter who is piecing her blocks by hand!

 So in order to not be left with another mini scrap pile each time I complete a block for this project I have been making a point of using those scraps to make more of my 3 & 1/2″ Scrappy Quilt Blocks.

-Those ‘mini-quilt blocks’ then just get popped away into my plastic box with the other scrappy blocks to be made into a quilt in future when I have enough!
+Those ‘mini-quilt blocks’ then just get popped away into my plastic box with the other scrappy blocks to be made into a quilt in the future when I have enough!

 Scroll down to see my finished Farmer’s Wife Quilt blocks and their mini scrappy quilt block ‘children’.